logicxd/til/Operating System/4-CPU.md

 ### Priority Scheduling
 A priority value is given to each process and the CPU executes them in order based on
+* Can be preemptive or Non-preemptive.
 * Cost to user
 * Importance to user
 * Aging (This makes sure lower priority processes do get executed as time increases)
 * % CPU time used in last X hours.
-* Can be preemptive or Non-preemptive
 * Do the lowest priority job at the arrival and finish it (Non-preemptive)

 ### Round Robin (q=20)
 Every process shows up at the same time.
 We know how much time left on these jobs.
+* Preemptive
 * `q` represents how long each process should run.
 * So with `q` = 20, it runs all the processes for 20 bursts or until finish and then goes to next one.
 * Repeat until every process is done.

 ## Job scheduling on multiple processors
 Goal: Given `k` jobs, and `n` processors, schedule each job `j` on some processor `p(sub k)` within time `T`